 What Are Dental Sealants?

 At Made Ya Smile Rayford, our priority is allowing your family to achieve happy, healthy smiles.
 While dental sealants are typically recommended for children, they're a preventive measure that can help patients maintain cavity-free teeth at any age.
 Made of white or tooth-colored material, sealants fill in the pits, fissures, and grooves of the chewing surfaces on the back teeth, the places where cavities often form.
-The presence of sealants on the premolar and molar teeth helps prevent plaque, food particles, and bacteria from collecting and causing tooth decay in these areas, protecting teeth for several years if cared for properly.
-Our dentist may recommend sealants to patients of any age to help protect their oral health.
-Schedule a visit at our caring family dental practice in Spring, TX today to see if you or your children might benefit from dental sealants.
+The presence of sealants on the premolar and molar teeth helps prevent plaque, food particles, and bacteria from collecting and causing dental tooth decay in these areas, protecting teeth for several years if cared for properly.
+Our dentist may recommend tooth enamel sealants to patients of any age to help protect their oral health.
+Schedule a visit at our caring family dental practice in Spring, TX, today to see if you or your children might benefit from dental sealants.

 Who Is a Candidate for Dental Sealants?

 While adults may benefit from sealants, it's children and teens who are most at risk of developing cavities on the premolar or molar teeth.
 Grooves that naturally exist on these back teeth harbor food, bacteria, and plaque, creating an ideal environment for cavities.
 It can be hard to properly clean pits and fissures with normal brushing.
 A protective coating for teeth can smooth out these areas and block harmful material.
 If you are prone to decay and need a prevention method, you may be a great candidate for sealants.
 Primarily, they're placed in children aged 6 – 12.
 To place sealants, the teeth must be cavity-free, fully erupted, and free of fillings or other restorations and are a fast, easy procedure for patients at any age in Spring, TX.